theharmy/OverKeys/docs/user-guide/preferences.md

 - **Enable hotkeys**: Turn keyboard shortcuts on or off
 - **Visibility hotkey**: Set a shortcut to force show/hide the keyboard (regardless if auto-hide is on/off)
 - **Auto-hide hotkey**: Set a shortcut to toggle the auto-hide feature
+- **Move hotkey**: Set a shortcut to toggle the ability to move the keyboard
+- **Preferences hotkey**: Set a shortcut to quickly open the preferences window

+## Learn Tab

+Configure learning mode settings to help with touch typing:

+- **Enable Learning Mode**: Color-code keys based on proper finger positions for touch typing
+- **Finger color customization**: Set specific colors for each finger:
+  - Left hand: Pinky, Ring, Middle, and Index finger colors
+  - Right hand: Pinky, Ring, Middle, and Index finger colors
+- **Reset color configuration**: Restore all finger colors to their default values

 ## Advanced Tab